Catherine Lutz

-Catherine A. Lutz (/lʌts/; born 1952) is an American anthropologist and Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies at Brown University.
-She is also a Research Professor at the Watson Institute where she serves as a director of the Costs of War Project, which attempts to calculate the financial costs of the Iraq and Afghanistan wars.
+Catherine A. Lutz (/lʌts/; born 1952) is an American anthropologist who is the Thomas J. Watson Jr. Family Professor of Anthropology and International Studies at Brown University.
+She is also a research professor at the Watson Institute where she serves as a director of the Costs of War Project, which attempts to calculate the financial costs of the Iraq and Afghanistan wars.

 Education

 Lutz received a B.A. in sociology and anthropology from Swarthmore College in 1974.
 She then received a Ph.D. in social anthropology from Harvard University in 1980.

 Career

 Early in her career, Lutz served as assistant professor at Harvard University and associate professor at Binghamton University.
 Between 1992 and 2003, she worked at the University of North Carolina at Chapel Hill.
 She joined Brown University in 2003, serving as chair of the department of anthropology between 2009 and 2012.

 Lutz served as president of the American Ethnological Society from 2001 to 2005.
 She is a founder of the Network of Concerned Anthropologists.